GovRight/angular-bootstrap/sample/README.md

 ## Installation / update

-For the initial installation you have to run `npm install`.
+* When installing for the first time you have to run `npm install && bower install`
-When pulling changes you may need to run `npm install` or `bower install` afterwards.
+* When pulling changes you may need to run `npm install` or `bower install` afterwards
+* No need to run anything after initial project setup

 ## Launch